 An ideal shrub for bringing color to the garden, Physocarpus opulifolius is native to Indiana stream banks and damp thickets.
 The bark peels back, revealing reddish to brown layers, which gives it the common name ninebark.
 Give the cultivated varieties full sun and average soil, although the species can handle a little shade and drier soil too.

 While the species is green, plant breeders have created varieties that boast burgundy or chartreuse foliage.
-We particularly like mid-sized ‘Summer Wine,’ which grows about 5′ to 6′ tall and wide.
+We particularly like mid-sized ‘Summer Wine,’ which grows about 6′ tall and wide.
 For shorter borders, consider ‘Little Devil’ or ‘Tiny Wine’, both of which grow about 3′ to 4′ tall and wide.
-For a yellowy-green-leafed cultivar, consider ‘Festivus Gold.’
+The Gumdrop series boasts the even-smaller ‘Lemon Candy’, ‘Burgundy Candy,’ and ‘Caramel Candy.’
+For a large, yellowy-green-leafed cultivar, consider ‘Festivus Gold.’

 Add some natives to your garden!

-Check out our choices for native perennials, great natives for wet soil, and natives that stand out in the fall garden.
+Take a look at our choices for native perennials, great natives for wet soil, and natives that stand out in the fall garden.
+We’ve also written about some of our favorite native shrubs and shade trees.
 And check out our Pinterest board for a wide range of Indiana natives.

 Ready to plant more natives?
 We can choose the best ones for your garden.
 Contact us today for your free estimate.